 Marketing and selling your services can take days, weeks, even months.
 In the B2B industry, it can take even years!
-As a company that strives towards success in the marketplace, not converting leads into clients fast enough can lead to a serious inconsistency in your lead and sales flow.
+As a company that strives towards success, not converting leads fast enough can lead to a severe inconsistency in your sales flow.

-You need to nurture and continuously educate your leads, and to be fair, at times, it can be an intensive and time-consuming process.
-If not done properly, nurturing can lead to inefficiency.
-As a matter of fact, up to a third of B2B companies follow-up with their leads on a monthly basis.
+You need to nurture and continuously educate your leads.
+At times, it can be an intensive and time-consuming process.
+If not done correctly, nurturing can lead to inefficiency.
+As a matter of fact, up to a third of B2B companies follow-up with their leads every month.

 But, there’s always a way to alleviate the process, and that can be only through your website!
 Every company needs to have a proper website!
 A well-developed CMS build can help you convert leads into clients, and generate positive business results in the process.

-This is why in this article, we’ll go through the most effective strategies that you can utilize to persuade your prospects and their buying decisions with your website for a maximum outcome.
+That is why, in this article, we’ll go through the most effective strategies on how to win clients and influence sales with your web design.

 First, Get Your Data Right

 - Destination Goals: Track visitor activity on an individual or a set of pages.
-For example, an order completion or a filling out a form.
+For example, order completion or filling out a form.

-- Event Goals: Track actions that occur separately from a page load, such as document downloads, video plays, AJAX elements, etc.
+- Event Goals: Track actions that occur separately from a page load, such as document downloads, video plays, and AJAX elements.